olle/talk-query-response/README.md

 Let's dive in and get to know the Query/Response pattern from a more practical point of view first.
 The protocol is first and foremost _message based_ but any asynchronous communication implementation can, in theory, be used.
-I'll present everything using pseudo-code and abstract structures only.
+I'll present everything using pseudo-code and stupid-simple data structures only.

 ### Any good sci-fi books in our library?

     query: books.sci-fi
-    reply-to: library/books.sci-fi.42
+    reply-to: library/books.sci-fi#42

 The structure above captures all the basic components that a Query should communicate.
 The term `books.sci-fi` expresses the published _need_, and in